nogarremi/FGC-random-select-bot/README.md

 ## General commands

-`!github`
+`/github`
 Displays the link to the GitHub repository for FGC Random Select Bot

-`!help-rs-bot
-Displays a list of all commands.

-`!nogarremi`
-Ping!
-Pong!
+`/ping`
+Checks bot's responsiveness

-`!randomselect [character/stage] [game]`
+`/randomselect [characters/stages] [game]`
-Returns a randomly selected character or stage from the current the specified game.
-Assumes SFV if no game is given.
-Assumes character if character or stage is not specified.
-Current games are **3s, footsies, gbvs, mk11, samsho, sfv, strive, t7, uni, xrd, +r** Current stages are **llb, t7**
+Returns a randomly selected character or stage from the current the specified game Current games are **3s, footsies, gbvs, mk11, samsho, sfv, strive, t7, uni, xrd, +r** Current stages are **llb, t7**